kaovilai/docker-fast-api-e2e/README.md

 # docker-fast-api-e2e
-An end to end project running on docker providing fast api
+An end to end project running on docker providing [FastApi](https://fastapi.tiangolo.com/)

 From repo directory
 ```bash